CeCe has served as Vice President and President of the National Association for the Education of Young Children (Affiliate).

 Color Game Lesson: CeCe's Community Salad Game

 Children form a circle and sit down.
 The teacher is the caller.
 Purple grapes stand up, purple grapes sit down.
 Orange mandarin oranges stand up, orange mandarin oranges sit down.
-Green butter lettuce stand up, green butter lettuce sit down.
-Yellow pineapple stand up, yellow pineapple sit down.
-Red raspberry dressing stand up, red raspberry dressing sit down.
+Green butter lettuce stands up, green butter lettuce sits down.
+Yellow pineapple stands up, yellow pineapple sits down.
+Red raspberry dressing stands up, red raspberry dressing sits down.
 Or call each salad ingredient until all the children are standing.

-Memory Game: Call out color of salad ingredient.
-Purple stand up, orange or yellow stand up.
+Memory Game: Call out the color of salad ingredients.
+Purple stands up, then orange or yellow stands up.
 Children love to take turns being the caller!

-Butter Lettuce With Fruit and Raspberry Vinaigrette Dressing—Adapted From Giada de Laurentiis's Raspberry Vinaigrette Which Serves 18-20 Children
+Recipe: Butter Lettuce With Fruit and Raspberry Vinaigrette Dressing

 - 1 1/2 cup frozen raspberries, thawed